 - Is the collection in Albums (if yes how many) or packets?

 - Does the collection have any area of strength or country?

 - Is the collection Mint (unused with gum on the reverse) or Used (has been used for a postal service and is cancelled with a postmark)?

 - Does the collection contain covers?
 These can be First Day Issues (cover post on the first day of use) covers or correspondence letters sent between different people or companies.

 - Does it contain postcards?
-If yes are they old from the turn of the century ie 1900’s or are they modern (within the current Queens reign)?
+If yes are they old from the turn of the century ie 1900’s or are they modern (within Queen Elizabeth II reign)?
 Are they the picture postcards which are copies of the stamps (PHQ cards)?

 Below are some FAQ’s which might answer some of your questions.